Principal Carers Large Family Eldest Child Review Service Update 102-01130020

 The briefing contact is to cover the following information:

-• Discuss if the child meets the secondary pupil child definition after turning 16 years old and therefore allows the customer to have the large family exemption extended.
-Note: the customer must have at least 1 qualifying child under 16 years of age to allow the exemption to be extended
+- Discuss if the child will continue to meet the secondary pupil child definition after turning 16 years old, allowing the job seeker to extend their large family exemption.
+Note: the job seeker must have at least one qualifying child under 16 years of age to qualify for the exemption

-• Discuss if the child will remain in secondary school and be living at home after turning 16 years old
+- Discuss if the child will remain in secondary school and will live at home after turning 16 years old

-• If necessary, get evidence from customer that the child is enrolled in school after turning 16 years old
+- If needed, get evidence from the job seeker to confirm the child’s school enrolment after turning 16 years old

-• Inform customer of changes to their mutual obligation requirements when eldest child turns 16 years old, if the exemption cannot be extended
+- Inform them of the changes to their mutual obligation requirements if the exemption cannot be extended when the eldest child turns 16 years old

-• Part-time mutual obligation requirements to look for work of at least 15 hours per week or undertaking other approved activities
+- Part-time mutual obligation requirements will include looking for at least 15 hours of work per week or undertaking other approved activities (if the exemption cannot be extended)

-• Change in base rate when the exemption is removed if the principal carer is single and getting JSP, YA (other) or SpB
+- Change in base rate when the exemption cannot be extended where the principal carer is single and getting the higher rate of JSP, YA (job seeker) or SpB

-• Voluntary work (can only be approved by customer's Employment Services Provider)
+- Voluntary work (if under 55 years, this can only be approved by job seeker's Employment Services Provider)

-• If not fully meeting mutual obligation requirements through paid work and/or study, the customer must be registered and participate with an Employment Services Provider.
-If the exemption can be extended, the customer may choose to volunteer with an Employment Services Provider
+- If not fully meeting mutual obligation requirements through paid work and/or study, the job seeker must be registered and participate in Employment Service.
+If the exemption can be extended, they may choose to volunteer in Employment Services

-• The requirement to agree to a Job Plan, with either Services Australia or their provider (if they are provider managed), if they no longer qualify for the exemption
+- The requirement to agree to a Job Plan, with either Services Australia or their provider (if they are provider managed), and no longer qualify for the exemption

 Mutual obligation requirements for principal carers